joequant/scms/doc/patent-simulation.md

 ## Review

-Prior to examining the system in question, the reader must first grasp the Smart Contract system, as defined in AN INFORMATION SYSTEM THAT AUTOMATES INTERPRETATION AND PERFORMANCE OF CONTRACTS INVOLVING DIGITAL ASSETS.
+Prior to examining the system in question, the reader must first grasp the Smart Contract system, as defined in *AN INFORMATION SYSTEM THAT AUTOMATES INTERPRETATION AND PERFORMANCE OF CONTRACTS INVOLVING DIGITAL ASSETS*.

 As, such, here's a brief recap.